adityajakhar277-dev/human-resource-management-system/README.md

     * The application should start, typically by presenting a **Login or Registration** screen based on the content of `login_register.py`.
     * Once logged in, you will be able to access the core HR features defined in `feature.py`.

-## 🤝 Contributing

-Contributions are always welcome!
-If you have suggestions for features or improvements, please feel free to open an issue or submit a pull request.

-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📄 License